terramate-io/terramate-catalyst/CATALYST.md

 - Bundle Alias - An alias to reference the instance of a bundle.
 - Bundle Inputs - a set of input variables that are available to be set during Bundle Instantiation.
 - Bundle Stacks - zero or more stacks that the bundle should create (if they do not already exist) or maintain.
-- Bundle Stack Component Instantiations - Terramate Components to be instantiatied within Bundle Stacks that define how to generate actual code.
+- Bundle Stack Component Instances - Terramate Components to be instantiatied within Bundle Stacks that define how to generate actual code.
 - Bundle Scaffolding configuration - Defines where a bundle instantiation shall be created within the hierarchy of the repository.

 A Bundle Definition does not define any code or code generation directly but only through Terramate Components.